JacobCromwell/LemonKingly/js/editor/README.md

 The level editor has been refactored into a modular architecture to support future expansion and maintain code organization.

+# Note to Editor Users
+Current best zoom level for classic lemmings levels is 280% .
+If this zoom is causing problems tweak LEMMING_BASE_ZOOM value.
+The lemming levels I was finding had a max height of 160px so that is what everything is calibrated around.

 ## File Structure

 ```